myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-07-11T23:29:07.289Z
+>
+> @redsolver.net You are using a forked SurrealDB package in SkyFeed, is there a problem with the existing package?
+I’m also planning to try SurrealDB with Dart

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-07-11T22:52:53.767Z
 >
 > @albattran.bsky.social wow I didn’t know you’re already here!
 I hope you build interesting things like Tweepsmap on this platform too 😁